blumenstiel/MESS/README.md

 ## License

 This code is released under the [MIT License](LICENSE).
-The evaluated datasets are released under their respective licenses, see [DATASETS.md](mess/DATASETS.md) for details.
-Most datasets are limited to non-commercial use only and require a citation which are provided in [mess/datasets.bib](mess/datasets.bib).
+The evaluated datasets are released under their respective licenses, see [DATASETS.md](DATASETS.md) for details.
+Most datasets are limited to non-commercial use only and require a citation which are provided in [datasets.bib](datasets.bib).

 ## Acknowledgement

 We would like to acknowledge the work of the dataset providers, especially for the careful collection and annotation of the datasets.
 Thank you for making the dataset publicly available!
-See [DATASETS.md](mess/DATASETS.md) for more details and links to the datasets.
+See [DATASETS.md](DATASETS.md) for more details and links to the datasets.
 We like to further thank the authors of the evaluated models for their work and providing the model weights.

 ## Citation